jpdas1985/Admin_command_interface.sh/README.md

  SYNOPSIS    : This intractive script shall provide various menu on out put and let user to select the menu to execute.

- DISCRIPTION : On Executing this script, this script will diplay list of menu and ask user to select the menu to execute.
+ DESCRIPTION : On Executing this script, this script will display list of menu and ask user to select the menu to execute.
                Below is the menu list.

                1) CHANGE PASSWORD: On selecting this menu user can change his/her password.